Soracom LTE-M Button Setup Guide

 2. Then, Register a credentials set, and enter the AWS credentials Access key ID and Secret access key generated earlier.

-Enable and configure Soracom Funk
+Enable and Configure Soracom Funk

 Soracom Funk is a paid service billed according to the number of requests used.
 A free tier is available, which will provide enough requests for thousands of button clicks each month.
 However, if you are planning to deploy a large number of LTE-M Buttons, you might exceed the free tier.